Champions League outright winner odds and prediction

 Strike hard, strike fast

-The respective triumphs for Liverpool and Chelsea in those years also contribute to an interesting trend, where the last six UCL finals have been won to-nil.
+The respective triumphs for Liverpool and Chelsea in those years also contribute to an interesting trend: the last six UCL finals have been won to nil.
 That no doubt reflects the tendency for games to be more closed up and tense the further along the knockout stage the tournament progresses.
 Indeed, 2014 remains the last time that the team scoring first did not go on to lift the trophy.

 Our prediction

-Ultimately, this is Real’s competition to lose, though an each-way bet on Liverpool (or around 7/1 on them to reach the final) looks like it could be a smart move.
+This is Real’s competition to lose, and simply put, they're our pick.
+However, an each-way bet on Liverpool (or around 5/1 on them to reach the final) looks like it could be a smart move at around the same price.

 0 Comments